bbrzycki/setigen/README.md

 python setup.py install
 ```

-The `setigen.voltage` module can further be GPU accelerated, via CuPy (https://docs.cupy.dev/en/stable/install.html).
+The `setigen.voltage` module specifically can be GPU accelerated, via CuPy (https://docs.cupy.dev/en/stable/install.html).
 CuPy is not strictly required to use the voltage module, but it reduces compute time significantly.
 If CuPy is installed, enable `setigen` GPU usage either by setting the `SETIGEN_ENABLE_GPU` environmental variable to 1 or doing so in Python:

 ```
 import os